Operation and Maintenance Program

 The Health Department took an Environmental Impact approach in implementing the O&M program.
 Permit due dates will follow the following township schedule:

-Defiance, Noble, Richland June 30, 2019
+Defiance, Noble, Richland June 30, 2023

-Adams, Delaware, Highland June 30, 2020
+Adams, Delaware, Highland June 30, 2024

-Hicksville, Mark, Tiffin June 30, 2021
+Hicksville, Mark, Tiffin June 30, 2025

-Farmer, Milford, Washington June 30, 2022
+Farmer, Milford, Washington June 30, 2026

-Funds are available to assist qualifying homeowners with the repair or replacement of their septic system.
+Systems can be repaired and brought into working condition.
+If you find your septic system needs to be repaired or replaced, funds are available to assist qualifying homeowners with the repair or replacement of their septic system.
 Visit the WPCLF page if you are interested in these funding opportunities.